-- 3 tbsp. lemongrass (finely sliced or chopped)
+- 3 tablespoons lemongrass, finely sliced or chopped

 - 4 garlic cloves

-- 1 chili (yellow or red or 1/4 to 1/3 tsp. red chili flakes crushed chili)
+- 1 chile, (yellow or red) or 1/4 to 1/3 teaspoon red chile flakes crushed chile

 Place all curry paste ingredients in mini chopper or food processor and blitz to create a fragrant Thai curry paste.
 Set aside.